 Inner Ecology

 Inner Ecology explores our inner biology through contemporary jewelry.
-Inspired by the growing understanding of the microbiota and the gut-brain connection, it is a personal artistic interpretation of our hidden ecosystems and the life contained in them, our health and who we are.
+Inspired by the growing understanding of the microbiota and the gut-brain connection, it is a personal artistic interpretation of the hidden ecosystems that live within us and their role in our health, our identity, and our relationship with the world.

-The project is part of my fascination with human biology and my personal experience with celiac disease.
-As I learned about the damage and healing of my own intestinal gut, I returned to the biological drawings I had made years earlier while studying human biology to seek understanding.
+The project grew from my fascination with human biology and became deeply personal through my experience with celiac disease.
+As I learned about the damage and healing of my own intestinal villi, I returned to the biological drawings I had made years earlier while studying human biology in search of understanding.
 Through jewelry, these drawings have evolved into a new visual language that allows me to explore the invisible world within us.

 Using metal, enamel, thermoformed textiles, colourful stones, pearls, and light, I translate microscopic biological structures into tactile, wearable forms.
-The beauty and complexity of these living systems hidden within our bodies are interpreted through textile forms evoking villi and their clusters and networks, recalling cellular structures; a universe of bacteria coexists with us.
+The delicate textile forms evoke villi and their clusters and networks, recalling cellular structures while suggesting the vast universe of microorganisms that coexist within us.
+Rather than reproducing anatomy, I seek to reveal the beauty, complexity, and intelligence of the living systems hidden within our bodies.
 Here, light becomes a metaphor for revealing what is normally hidden from view.

 Jewelry expresses identity, memory, and belonging.
 Inner Ecology expands this conversation by inviting us to consider another dimension of identity: the invisible biological communities that sustain us.
 We often think of ourselves as autonomous individuals, yet our bodies exist in constant dialogue with countless microorganisms that influence our health and our relationship with the world.

 By transforming hidden biological structures into objects of adornment, Inner Ecology celebrates the extraordinary beauty of the ecosystems we carry within us.
-It is an invitation to recognize that the landscapes inside our bodies can inspire the same sense of wonder as the natural world around us.
+It is an invitation to look inward with curiosity, to discover beauty in the hidden landscapes that sustain life, and to recognize that the landscapes inside our bodies can inspire the same sense of wonder as the natural world around us.

 Recycling ideas